Oregon boundary dispute

-The 1846 Oregon Treaty established the border between British North America and the United States along the 49th parallel until the Strait of Georgia, where the marine boundary curved south to exclude Vancouver Island and the Gulf Islands from the United States.
-As a result, a small portion of the Tsawwassen Peninsula, Point Roberts, became an exclave of the United States.
-Vague wording in the treaty left the ownership of the San Juan Islands in doubt, as the division was to follow "through the middle of the said channel" to the Strait of Juan de Fuca.
 During the so-called Pig War, both nations agreed to a joint military occupation of the islands.
 Kaiser Wilhelm I of the German Empire was selected as an arbitrator to end the dispute, with a three-man commission ruling in favor of the United States in 1872.
 There the Haro Strait became the borderline, rather than the British-favored Rosario Strait.
 The border established by the Oregon Treaty and finalized by the arbitration in 1872 remains the boundary between the United States and Canada in the Pacific Northwest.